Mute swan

 The mute swan (Cygnus olor) is a species of swan and a member of the waterfowl family Anatidae.
-It is native to much of Eurosiberia, and (as a rare winter visitor) the far north of Africa.
-It is an introduced species in North America, home to the largest populations outside of its native range, with additional smaller introductions in Australasia and southern Africa.
-The name 'mute' derives from it being less vocal than other swan species.
-Measuring 125 to 160 cm in length, this large swan is wholly white in plumage with an orange beak bordered with black.
-It is recognizable by its pronounced knob atop the beak, which is larger in males.
+It is native to much of Europe and parts of Asia and (as a rare winter visitor) the far north of Africa.
+It is an introduced species in North America, home to the largest populations outside of its native range, with additional smaller introductions in Australasia and Southern Africa.
+The name "mute" derives from it being less vocal than other swan species.
+Measuring 125 to 160 cm in length, this large swan is wholly white in plumage, with an orange beak bordered with black.
+It is recognisable by its pronounced knob atop the beak, which is larger in males.

 Taxonomy

-The mute swan was first formally described by the German naturalist Johann Friedrich Gmelin as Anas olor in 1789, and was transferred by Johann Matthäus Bechstein to the new genus Cygnus in 1803.
-Both cygnus and olor mean "swan" in Latin; cygnus is a variant form of cycnus, a borrowing from Greek κύκνος kyknos, a word of the same meaning.
+The mute swan was first formally named by the German naturalist Johann Friedrich Gmelin as Anas olor in 1789 and was transferred by Johann Matthäus Bechstein to the new genus Cygnus in 1803.
+Both cygnus and olor mean 'swan' in Latin; cygnus is a variant form of cycnus, borrowing from Greek κύκνος kyknos, a word of the same meaning.

 Despite its Eurasian origin, its closest relatives are the black swan of Australia and the black-necked swan of South America, not the other Northern Hemisphere swans of the genus Cygnus.
 The species is monotypic, with no living subspecies.

 Evolution

-Mute swan subfossils, 6,000 years old, have been found in post-glacial peat beds of East Anglia, Great Britain.
+Mute swan subfossils, dating back 6,000 years, have been found in post-glacial peat beds of East Anglia, Great Britain.
 They have been recorded from Ireland east to Portugal and Italy, and from France, 13,000 BP (Desbrosse and Mourer-Chauvire 1972–1973).
-The paleosubspecies Cygnus olor bergmanni, which differed only in size from the living bird, is known from fossils found in Azerbaijan.
-A related paleospecies recorded from fossils and subfossils is the Giant swan, Cygnus falconeri, a flightless species which lived on the islands of Malta and Sicily during the Middle Pleistocene.
+Cygnus olor bergmanni, a paleosub species that differed only in size from the living bird, is known from fossils found in Azerbaijan.
+A related paleospecies recorded from fossils and subfossils is the giant swan, Cygnus falconeri, a flightless species that lived on the islands of Malta and Sicily during the Middle Pleistocene.

-Fossils of swan ancestors more distantly allied to the mute swan have been found in four U.S. states: California, Arizona, Idaho and Oregon.
-The timeline runs from the Miocene to the late Pleistocene, or 10,000 BP.
-The latest find was in Anza Borrego Desert, a state park in California.
+Fossils of swan ancestors more distantly allied to the mute swan have been found in four U.S. states: California, Arizona, Idaho, and Oregon.
+The timeline runs from the Miocene to the late Pleistocene or 10,000 BP.
+The latest find was in Anza-Borrego Desert, a state park in California.
 Fossils from the Pleistocene include Cygnus paloregonus from Fossil Lake, Oregon, Froman's Ferry, Idaho, and Arizona, referred to by Howard in The Waterfowl of the World as "probably the mute type swan".